 Target Opens New Doors

 Target believes in entrepreneurs who dream big.
 When Target combines the passion, vision and agility of entrepreneurs with Target’s network, contacts and infrastructure, anything is possible.
-Through Target’s four accelerator programs, entrepreneurs like Carlos Moncayo learn what it takes to reach their company’s potential and help shape the future of retail.
+Through Target’s accelerator programs, entrepreneurs like Carlos Moncayo learn what it takes to reach their company’s potential and help shape the future of retail.